lincza/ProduceLincKnowledgeBase/docs/articles/Produce Accounting/Produce Bills/Cost Produce Bills.md

 Standard, Actual and Prioritised Charges
 ----------------------------------------

-The **Calculate Charges** function in the header menu calculates the relevant standard rates for pallet charges, allocates actual pallet charge assignments to the relevant pallet lots, and prioritises either the standard rate or actual rate (as per each pallet charge’s priority setting).
+The **Calculate Charges** function in the header menu calculates the relevant standard rates for pallet charges, allocates actual pallet charge assignments to the relevant pallet lots, and prioritises either the standard rate or actual rate (as per each pallet charge's priority setting).